SIM Subject Interface Module

 |Two Possible Logical Amplifier Configurations for an SI4 with two analog cards and two digital input cards|

 Logical amplifier configurations are defined in Synapse software.
 In the same manner, IZV stimulator banks can also be grouped into logical stimulators and this is controlled in Synapse.

 Analog Recording Reference Modes

 The SIM PZA boards support four referencing modes for each logical amplifier: Local, Shared, None and Differential.
-Reference and Ground configurations are defined in Synapse software.
-See See Pinout Diagrams..
+See Pinout Diagrams.

 Sampling Rate and Onboard Filters

 The sampling rate of each logical amplifier is adjustable (max 50 kHz, min 750 Hz) and should be set to a value appropriate for the signal of interest.
 Reducing the sampling rate when acquiring low-frequency analog signals yields higher bit resolution and improved signal-to-noise.
 Use the Base Type presets as a guide for determining what sampling rate to use for each logical amplifier.

 The onboard down-sampling filters are used to further reduce the noise from frequencies above the band of interest and can be set to a percentage of the sampling rate (max 45%, min 10%).
 Adjusting the sampling rate and filter for each logical amplifier to match your desired signal gives you the best possible signal fidelity.